john-shefer/NetHole.3beta/README.md

       etc.

-      After I changed some stuff in LaBrea, I thought I would be tricky and restart LaBrea quickly so I could keep hold of the connections I had already trapped.
+      After I changed some stuff in NetHole, I thought I would be tricky and restart NetHole quickly so I could keep hold of the connections I had already trapped.
 And lo, one of the dogs of the internet chose that moment to hit me with a scan.
-LaBrea didn't have enough information for correctly calculating bandwidth yet, so I ended up with *WAY* too many connections.
+NetHole didn't have enough information for correctly calculating bandwidth yet, so I ended up with *WAY* too many connections.